-There are two aid formulas used at Boston College to determine eligibility for financial assistance.
-The first, Federal Methodology, is used to determine a student's eligibility for all federal aid, including Direct Subsidized and Unsubsidized Loans, and most state aid.
-Eligibility is determined from the data provided on the Free Application for Federal Student Aid (FAFSA).
-Boston College does not use the contribution determined by the FAFSA to award institutional grants/scholarships, as a second methodology is used to determine institutional need.
+Boston College uses two separate aid formulas to determine eligibility for financial assistance.
+The Federal Methodology is used to determine a student’s eligibility for all federal and state aid, including the Direct Subsidized and Unsubsidized Loans.
+Eligibility is determined from the data provided on the Free Application of Federal Student Aid (FAFSA).
+Boston College does not use the federal expected family contribution (EFC) determined by the FAFSA to award institutional need-based grants/scholarships.

-Boston College and many similar universities use this second formula, Institutional Methodology, to determine a family's eligibility for university aid.
-The institutional need analysis formula more accurately and more equitably determines a family's financial strength based on family income and assets.
+The Institutional Methodology is used by Boston College, as well as many other private universities, to determine family’s eligibility for university funds.
 Boston College is committed to providing funds to meet the full demonstrated institutional need of every student applying for financial aid on time.
-Your eligibility for institutional need-based financial aid requires that you be fully eligible for all federal and state aid.
-We determine your eligibility for institutional funds after your eligibility for federal and state aid has been determined.
+The institutional expected family contribution is determined by the data provide on the Profile form (through College Scholarship Services) and appropriate tax documents.
+Eligibility for need-based institutional aid requires that the student be fully eligible for federal and state aid.
+The Profile is not required to determine eligibility for federal and state aid.

 Financial aid awards for future years will be based on the application materials for that year.
 In general, the family contribution will not change dramatically unless there is a change in income, family size, number of children enrolled in undergraduate education, assets, or other application figures used in the analysis of a family's financial strength.

 How Boston College Determines Your Financial Aid Eligibility